Library and Information Science: Archives Management Concentration

 Because of our location in historic New England, we offer our students access to unique resources for study and research not found in other parts of the country.
 Our students go onto successful careers as processing, reference, digital assets and preservationist archivists.

 The Master’s in Library Science: Archives Management Concentration can be completed entirely online.
-In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.
+In addition to face-to-face classroom options in Boston and at SLIS West (Greenfield and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.

 Why study in the Archives Management Concentration?